mbierman/firewalla-tailscale-docker/README.md

 *   **Interactive Installation:** A guided setup process that makes configuration easy.
 *   **Automated Subnet Detection:** The script automatically detects your local subnets (LAN and VLANs) and asks which ones you want to make accessible through Tailscale.
 *   **Simple Exit Node Setup:** A simple yes/no prompt to configure your Firewalla as an exit node.
+Exit Node is enabled by default.
 *   **Persistent Operation:** Installs a start script (`/home/pi/.firewalla/config/post_main.d/tailscale-start.sh`) that ensures Tailscale automatically starts after reboots and Firewalla updates.
 *   **Clean Uninstallation:** A separate script to remove all traces of the Tailscale Docker setup.
 *   **Minimal Impact:** Designed to integrate seamlessly with Firewalla's existing Docker environment without interference.